Private Placement Market

 - A close relative is a spouse, parent, grandparent, sibling, child, grandchild, or in-law.

 - A close friend is someone who has known a principal of the company for enough time to be able to judge that person’s capabilities and trustworthiness.
 The relationship must be direct.
 It’s not enough to belong to the same organization, association, to be a friend-of-a-friend, or be connected through some form of social media.

-- A close business associate is someone who has enough prior business dealings with a company principal to be able to make a sound judgment about that person’s capabilities and trustworthiness.
+- A close business associate is someone who has enough prior business dealings with a company principal to be able to judge that person’s capabilities and trustworthiness.
 You don’t qualify just because you are a customer, client, co-worker, or colleague.

 Accredited Investor Exemption

-A company may sell its securities to you without an offering memorandum or other disclosure if you qualify as an “accredited investor”.
+A company may sell its securities to you if you qualify as an “accredited investor”.

-To qualify as an accredited investor, you must have at least one of the following financial qualifications, or qualify in some other way:
+To qualify as an accredited investor, an individual must have at least one of the following financial qualifications:

 - At least $1 million in financial assets (cash and securities) before taxes, net of any debts – neither your home nor any other real estate you own are considered financial assets.